JMcFcode/personal_finance_sim/README.md

 # Wealth Simulator
-Wealth Simulator is a class that enables you to track you net worth in the UK given a set of scenarios.
+Wealth Simulator is a class that enables your to track you net worth in the UK given a set of scenarios.

 Currently, supported are investing in the equity market, investing in buy to let